Foxconn selects Wisconsin

 Taiwanese manufacturer will establish the first liquid crystal display (LCD) production facility in North America here

 A global leader in manufacturing services for the computer, communication and consumer electronics (3C) industry, Foxconn will leverage Wisconsin’s strong manufacturing infrastructure and deep talent pool to manufacture state-of-the-art liquid crystal display (LCD) screens that will be used in everything from self-driving cars to aircraft systems and in the fields of education, entertainment, health care, safety and surveillance, advanced manufacturing systems and office automation, among others.
+This will be the first LCD facility of any kind in North America.

 The construction of Foxconn’s Wisconsin facility alone will support 10,000 construction jobs in each of the next four years and 6,000 indirect jobs.
 When fully operational, Foxconn itself will employ 13,000 highly skilled workers in Wisconsin with an average salary of nearly $54,000.